Spotlight on the essential role that provides both infrastructure, direction and overview of a successfully working restaurant.

 fostering positive customer relations

-dealing with customer enquiries and complaints
+dealing with customer inquiries and complaints

 recruiting, training and supervising staff